Kerning

 >>> font.kerning[("A", "V")] = value

-Returns the value for the kerning pair - even if the pair only exists implicitly (one or both sides may be members of a kerning group).
+This method will return the value for the given pair, even if it only exists implicitly (one or both sides may be members of a kerning group).
+If the pair is not found, the specified default will be returned.

 -25